 The toolkit for a successful remote work operation bridges the gap between physical and virtual.
 For example, tools like a virtual address for businesses allow privacy and professionalism when going remote.
 A virtual business address is an actual physical location that receives mail on your business’s behalf, eliminating the need for an office lease or a wasted mail run downtown.
 These essentials ease the transition to remote work while saving a shoe size on your carbon footprint.

 Other tools include video conferencing software like Zoom and task management software like Monday or Asana.
 Anything that you can perform in-person, your employees can perform from the comfort of their homes using virtual tools.
+Use walkie-talkies to communicate when reception is spotty.

 Now that you’ve stocked your WFH toolkit, here are a few of the planet-saving benefits of 86-ing the in-person work model.